daleroberts/hdstats/README.md

 ### Research and Development / Advanced Implementations

-The advanced implementations and new research codes can now be found at [github.com/daleroberts/hdstats-private](https://github.com/daleroberts/hdstats-private).
+All advanced implementations and cutting-edge research codes are now found in [github.com/daleroberts/hdstats-private](https://github.com/daleroberts/hdstats-private).
+These are only available to research collaborators.